 Quarterly corporate costs up to Q210 were lower as a result of certain Officers reducing their fees in an effort to preserve the Company's treasury during the recession.
-Corporate costs also rose in the Q310 due to an increase in legal and professional fees.
+Included within Corporate costs for Q211 were one-off IFRS implementation costs and financial advisory fees which are not anticipated to be recurring items.

 The foreign exchange over the last five quarters is predominantly due to the Company's Parent Company having a functional currency in Canadian dollars and recognized foreign exchange gains and losses on U.S. dollar holdings.
-The loss in Q111 is due to the U.S. dollar depreciating against the Canadian dollar.
+The loss in Q211 is due to the U.S. dollar depreciating against the Canadian dollar.